MapRVA/maprva.org/_pages/projects/sidewalks.md

 ## Contributing

 Any and all are welcome to contribute.
-If you are new to editing OpenStreetMap, please [get in touch with us](/contact/) and we'll be happy to get you going.
-If you are a seasoned mapper, please visit our [the tasks page](https://tasks.openstreetmap.us/projects/438/tasks) for detailed mapping instructions.
+If you are new to OpenStreetMap, you can sign up for an account [here](https://www.openstreetmap.org/user/new).
+Please [get in touch with us](/contact/) and we'll be happy to get you going.
+If you are a seasoned mapper, please visit our [the tasks page](https://tasks.openstreetmap.us/projects/438/tasks) (log in with your OSM account) for detailed mapping instructions.
 Thank you for your help!

 {::nomarkdown}
 {% include page_people_list.html %}